 [See op-ed]

 Datafication is reshaping public and private spheres, impacting on how we exercise our Human Rights.
-By analyzing past impacts and future risks and opportunities, this report prepares students to navigate
+By analyzing past impacts and future risks and opportunities, this report prepares students to navigate the evolving data

-POLICY HANDBOOK
+19. POLICY HANDBOOK

 Ortiz Freuler, J. (2021).
 The Neutrality Pyramid: A policy framework to redistribute power over the net.
 Web Centralization Monitor.